neopragma/self-start-ruby/README.md

 1. An object's state comprises the current values of all its data members (fields).
 1. An object's operations are blocks of code that modify or report the object's state.

-#### 18. Why does 5.size return 8 and not 5?
+#### 18. Why doesn't 5.size return 5?

 Ruby creates an object of the appropriate class depending on the value of the number.
+The number 5 is represented as an integer.
+An integer occupies 8 bytes on a 64-bit system, and 4 bytes on a 32-bit system.
+The following examples are from a 64-bit machine:

 ```ruby
 puts 5.class